uidaholib/sbProgram/sbMACRO/work_log.md

 We should get in the habit of created automated tests to make sure the methods we've written work as desired as things continue to change.

 Python includes a very useful `unittest` package that makes it easy to write and execute unit tests.
-Here is how you would use it to write unit tests for the User class in a `tests.py` module:
+Here is how you would use it to write unit tests for the User class in a `tests.py` module (particularly if they the User was more complex and we implemented a follower/followed schema for our database):
 `test.py`:
 ```py
 from datetime import datetime, timedelta